 Here’s something else you’ll need to know: your roofers are not the ones who will remove your solar panels.
 Roofers generally don’t have the training or skill to properly handle a solar panel removal, so you’ll want to call your installers to have them take your panels down before your removal project gets started.

 Temporarily removing your panels will probably take at least a day, and reinstallation will probably take about a day as well.
 Plan on adding a couple of extra days to your replacement project to accommodate for your panel removal and installation.

 #2: Be Careful When Choosing Your New Roof Material

-#3: Choose Service Providers Who Will Work Together
+#3: Choose Solar Installers and Roofers Who Will Work Together

-#4: Avoid Extra Costs by Replacing Your Roof Before Installing Panels
+#4: Avoid Extra Costs by Replacing Your Roof Before Installing Solar Panels

-Looking to replace your roof?
-If you have solar, turn to the roofing pros from Lyons Roofing by calling (520) 447-2522!
+Looking to replace your roof in the Phoenix or Tucson area?
+If you have solar, turn to the roofing pros from Lyons Roofing by calling (520) 447-2522 or by sending us a message online!
 We work with solar installers and offer roofing repairs and replacements designed with your home and your energy system in mind.